 As we made our appointment with the power plant representative, what did we see?
 But a meter or two before the Very Official ID checkpoint at the entrance there was a friendly stray sleeping in the corner.
 Of course.

 In the next part: it turns out we do glow in the dark in Chernobyl.
-I’ll include a photo collage comparison of the radiation doses I acquired in different locations, including the cooling pond, the forests around the power plant, the plant itself, as well as the plain on my way there.
+I’ll include a photo collage comparison of the radiation doses I acquired in different locations, including the cooling pond, the forests around the power plant, the plant itself, as well as the plane on my way there.

 The past year of the pandemic had me sidetracked from my blogging.
 I am happy I finally had time to finish describing my experiences.
 The whole series: